davidsonbrsilva/versioning-workflow/README.md

 > Automatic pre-release versions will not be generated if the source branch does not follow the mentioned patterns.

+### Enabling workflow to handle with more than one branch names

 You can use more than one feature and hotfix branch name to match your branches.
 For that, you need to separate them by white-spaces.
 For example:

 ```